-Olympic Scandal Hits Michigan State University; DeVos Calls Students 'Unprepared'
+Olympic Scandal Hits Michigan State University; Senate Looks To Colleges' Future

 The committee also discussed innovations that are supposed to make college more efficient, including predictive analytics software and competency-based education that measures learning, not seat time — things we've previously discussed here, here and here.

 Meanwhile, Education Secretary Betsy DeVos sounded similar notes in an address to the U.S. Conference of Mayors.
-She quoted Israel's ambassador to the U.S., asking "Why hasn't America's higher ed bubble burst?"
+She quoted Israel's ambassador to the U.S., asking: "Why hasn't America's higher ed bubble burst?"
 She praised collaboration between educators and employers and quicker paths to workforce-ready skills, such as "industry-recognized certificates, two-year degrees, stackable credits, credentials and licensures, advanced degrees, badges, four-year degrees, micro-degrees, apprenticeships."

 Teachers must help students develop socially and emotionally, says commission